docker/docs/docker-for-mac/apple-m1.md

 > **Note**
 >
 > Docker Desktop for Apple Silicon is still under development.
-We encourage you to try these builds and report any issues on [docker/for-mac](https://github.com/docker/for-mac) GitHub repository.
+We encourage you to try these builds and report any issues in the [Docker Desktop for Mac GitHub](https://github.com/docker/for-mac) repository.

 ## Docker Desktop RC 1

 2021-03-18

-Click the following link to download the Apple Silicon RC 1 build:
+Click on the following link to download the latest preview build of Docker Desktop for Apple Silicon.

+This is our first Release Candidate, and is feature complete.
+If you find that anything is not working correctly (excluding the Known issues documented below), please open an issue in the [Docker Desktop for Mac GitHub](https://github.com/docker/for-mac/issues) repository.

 > [Download](https://desktop.docker.com/mac/stable/arm64/62015/Docker.dmg)